 Coercion and Restrictions

-Prior to the demolition, the abbot and the administrative head of the Drango Monastery were summoned to the County police station to accept the demolition plan and convince the public to go along with it.
-Upon their refusal to accept the orders, the two were detained for 15 days.
+Fifteen days prior to the demolition of the school, the abbot and the administrative head of the Drango Monastery were summoned to the County police station to accept the demolition plan and convince the public to go along with it.
+Upon their refusal to accept the orders, the two were detained.
 The police officers demonstrated how the online surveillance system in place enables them to track everyone on WeChat and other messaging apps and warned the two of repercussions.

-Both were fed inadequately and suffered torture in detention.
+Both were fed inadequately and suffered torture in the detention.
+There situation could not be determined.

 The County government followed up with an order for the monks of Drango Monastery and local Tibetans to participate in the demolition work.
 It warned that failure to participate in the demolition work would result in the appropriation of the statue material and relics.